Jeremy Pena Player Props: Astros vs. Angels

-After batting .243 with three doubles, two home runs, four walks and four RBI in his past 10 games, Jeremy Pena and the Houston Astros face the Los Angeles Angels (who will start Shohei Ohtani) at 8:10 PM ET on Friday.
+On Saturday, Jeremy Pena (.395 on-base percentage in past 10 games, 86 points above season-long percentage) and the Houston Astros face the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Angels.
+In his last game he had a one-hit showing (1-for-3) against the Angels.

 Jeremy Pena Game Info & Props vs. the Angels